deadtoadroad/arg-ensure/readme.md

 ./build.sh clean
 ```

-#### Caveats

-In order to eliminate ownership problems the Docker images are ammended with your uid and gid, and will run as you instead of root.
+In order to eliminate file ownership problems the Docker images are ammended with your uid and gid, and will run as you instead of root.

-The build script also assumes you have a home directory containing `.nuget/packages`.
-It's okay if you don't, but you will after the script completes.
+The scripts also assume you have a home directory containing `.nuget/packages`.
+It's okay if you don't, but you will after the scripts complete.
 This directory is not cleaned up by `./build/build.sh clean`.

 ### Build Tools

 If you don't want to use Docker and you have sufficent build tools installed, you can make use of the scripts in `build/dotnet` and `build/mono`, or you can run your own builds via the command line or IDE.
-The required .NET frameworks are currently 4.5, 1.0 and 2.0.
+The required frameworks are currently .NET 4.5, .NET Core 1.0 and .NET Core 2.0.